Data Analytics For CPG in the COVID Era

 Though data science seems to be the most promising hand-holder of the CPG industry — even more now than ever — old prediction models would hardly aid in the current scenario.

-Why can’t the CPG industry use old models to navigate the pandemic and post-pandemic era
+Need for new models to navigate the pandemic and post-pandemic era

 The current situation is anything but congruent with a regular week, a holiday weekend, or any post-adversity chaos.
 None of the existing data models will work now because the pandemic overthrew all the previous assumptions and behaviors.